 The supervisory review and evaluation process represents the CBB's review of the Group's capital management and an assessment of internal controls and corporate governance.
 The supervisory review and evaluation process is designed to ensure that institutions identify their material risks, allocate adequate capital, and employ sufficient management processes to support such risks.
 The supervisory review and evaluation process also encourages institutions to develop and apply enhanced risk management techniques for the measurement and monitoring of risks in addition to the credit, market and operational risks addressed in the core Pillar I framework.
-Other risk types which are not covered by the minimum capital requirements in Pillar I include liquidity risk, interest rate risk in the banking book, strategic risk, concentration risk, reputational risk, and residual risk.
+Other risk types which are not covered by the minimum capital requirements in Pillar I includes liquidity risk, interest rate risk in the banking book, strategic risk, concentration risk, reputational risk, and residual risk.
 These are covered either by capital, or risk management and mitigation processes under Pillar II.

-BBK conducts stress testing of its portfolio apart from the ICAAP process.
-The Bank has implemented the CBB requirements for Stress Testing, in line with the timelines specified by CBB.
+BBK conducts stress testing of its portfolio apart from the ICAAP process in line with CBB requirements from time to time.